sadhana788/MotS_Docking_Project/README.md

 # MotS_Docking_Project
-Ligand Docking Project – MotS (PDB ID: 9LJL)
+Ligand Docking – MotS (PDB ID: 9LJL)

 This project presents molecular docking analysis of phytochemicals and antibiotics with the MotS protein from *Bacillus subtilis*.